brianchase/anthology/README.md

 1. Thomas Jefferson – Declaration of Independence
 1. Madame de Staël – Of the Influence of Enthusiasm upon Happiness
+1. Robert Louis Stevenson – An Apology for Idlers
 1. Jane Addams – Democracy and Social Ethics, chap.
 1
 1. G. E. Moore – The Naturalistic Fallacy
 1. Emma Goldman – The Tragedy of Woman's Emancipation